The Small Group Sweet Taste of Venice food tour with dessert samples and coffee was the best thing I ever settled for.

 We were embarking on an exploration of the family run bakeries in the Cannaregio and Castello districts, with a coffee or two thrown in for good measure.
 It was an overcast and dull day but it was brightened much by the wonderful eateries that we visited on the Venice food tour.

 I must confess that even though I had learnt in Rome and Florence that Italians were accustomed to a pastry with coffee for breakfast, I was not quite sure what to expect on the Sweet Taste of Venice food tour.
-You can read about my experience on the Taste of Testaccio food tour in Rome and the Other side of the Florence food tour in the bohemian neighbourhoods of Florence.

 I was excited to see Venice from the perspective of a local and learning about the customs and culture, but was not too keen on eating sweet things for three hours.
 Surprise!
 Surprise!
 I absolutely loved it, and would go back again only to feast on the sweets of Venice.